GianMarcoOddo/pyriskmgmt/README.md

-# Risk Management Package - pyriskmgmt
+# Risk Management Package - pyriskmgmt - Python

 > # For a detailed summary of the package, please consult the README.md file located within the pyriskmgmt directory